 b.
 The Reserve Account shall consist of two sub-accounts, a Contingency Account and an Investment Account.
 The contingency account shall be administered by a committee composed of the President, Treasurer, and a member appointed by the Board.
 The investment account shall be administered by the Treasurer.

 c.
 The Legislative Account shall be administered by the Legislative Committee chairman and the Treasurer.
-It shall be used to account the expenses and financial obligations of the Legislative Committee in the discharge of its duties as defined in Bylaw 13.
+It shall be used to account the expenses and financial obligations of the Legislative Committee in the discharge of its duties.
 No moneys taken from the General Account shall be deposited in the Legislative Account.

 d.
 The Convention Account shall be administered by the Convention Committee chairman and the Treasurer.
-It shall account all the expenses and financial obligations of the Convention Committee in the discharge of its duties as defined in Bylaw 13.
+It shall account all the expenses and financial obligations of the Convention Committee in the discharge of its duties.
 It shall also be the depository for all proceeds gained in connection with the society’s Annual Convention.

 e.
 The Education Account shall be administered by the Education Committee chairman and the treasurer.
-It shall account all the expenses and financial obligations of the Education Committee in the discharge of its duties as defined in Bylaw 13.
+It shall account all the expenses and financial obligations of the Education Committee in the discharge of its duties.
 It shall also be the depository for all proceeds gained in connection with the activities of the Education Committee.

 f.
 Chapter accounts shall be established by the Executive Director or Treasurer.
-All financial activities of each chapter shall be managed by the chapter in a bank account in the name of the Chapter, under the overall Society Banking Account.
+Financial activities of each chapter shall be managed by the chapter in a bank account in the name of the Chapter, under the overall Society Banking Account.
+However, the WVSPS will maintain ultimate ownership, control and authority of the Chapter Accounts as provided in the bylaws.
 Each Chapter will retain the management of said funds by designated Chapter representatives and the Executive Director of the Society.
 The Executive Director or Treasurer will have the ability to access all reports necessary for all accounting purposes and filings.

 Section 4.
 To secure the faithful discharge of his or her duties, the Treasurer shall give such bond as the Board may require.
 Such other officers, members and employees charged with the responsibility of handling the funds of the Society may at the discretion of the Board also be bonded.
 Premiums for all bonds required by the Board shall be paid out of the General Account.

 Section 5.
-No individual regardless of interest or office shall obligate the Society without prior approval of the Board.
+No individual regardless of interest or office shall obligate the Society, financially or otherwise, without prior approval of the Board.
 The current budget of the Society shall be the guideline in all respects and be adhered to unless revised or altered by the Board.

 Duties of the Board of Directors